meet the band

-Sambataro took his first touring leg with Mason summer of 1978 while still joining other various touring opportunities with McGuinn, Clark and Hillman, Firefall, and Dion.
+Sambataro took his first touring leg with Mason in the summer of 1978 while still joining other various touring opportunities with McGuinn, Clark and Hillman, Firefall, and Dion.
 In 2001 the Mason band circled back to Florida, and Mason asked Sambataro to sit in on his DVD “Live At Sunrise”, recorded at Sunrise Musical Theater.

 When he's not on the road, Sambataro lives in South Florida with his wife Cathe and has two sons Jason and Jarrad who are also musicians.
 Check out his solo album Me, Myself, and I.

-Curtis’ talent for mixing sound led him to become a sound engineer in the late 1980′s, founding his own recording studio “Pacific Coast Recording” in 1990 located in Long Beach, CA. His client list included Eddie Money, War, Edgar Winter, Snoop Dogg and Keith Emerson, while getting gold and platinum recognition for Latin music artists Jenni & Lupe Rivera.
-His audio engineering talents also crossed into the multimedia world where he recorded and edited audio for movies and commercials which included the talents of Carol Burnett, Barbara Eden, Gary Sandy while working with companies like Burger King, Disney, Carl’s Jr., Medelsohn/Zien, Yamaha, Marvel films and most of the local Los Angeles radio stations.
+Curtis’ talent for mixing sound led him to become a sound engineer in the late 1980′s.
+He founded his own recording studio, Pacific Coast Recording, in 1990 in Long Beach, California.
+His client list included Eddie Money, War, Edgar Winter, Snoop Dogg, Keith Emerson, and Jenni & Lupe Rivera (where he earned gold and platinum recognition for his work).
+His audio engineering talents also crossed into the multimedia world where he recorded and edited audio for movies and commercials that included the talents of Carol Burnett, Barbara Eden and Gary Sandy while working with companies like Burger King, Disney, Carl’s Jr., Mendelsohn/Zien, Yamaha, Marvel films and most Los Angeles radio stations.

 BUS DRIVER / ASSISTANT TO DAVE MASON

 When asked what it’s like traveling the country with the Dave Mason Band, Grubb replies, “It’s like being on a working vacation with your family.
 Everyone makes sure everyone is taken care of."